Topological surface states hybridized with bulk states of Bi-doped PbSb2Te4 revealed in quasiparticle interference

 The lower panel in Fig. \ref{fig3} shows a comparison of Fourier transformed QPI patterns between the experiment and simulation.
 Our QPI simulation using the surface DOS produced by DFT calculations shows acceptable agreement with the experimental QPI patterns.
 The feature with the maxima appearing in the $\overline{\Gamma} \, \overline{M}$ directions at 200 and 300 meV above the DP are well reproduced in the simulation.
 The simulated QPI pattern at 200 meV below the DP also reproduced the general structures observed in the experiment, although the size of the overall QPI pattern needed to be reduced by 25\% to fit the experimental pattern \cite{Note1}.
-As previously mentioned, the fact that inclusion of the BVB in the surface DOS gives rise to the best agreement with the experiment indicates strong hybridization between the surface and bulk valance bands at that energy.
-QPI patterns observed at energies further away from the DP are presented in Fig. S4 of the SM \cite{Suppl}.
+QPI patterns observed at energies further away from the DP are presented in Fig. S5 of the SM \cite{Suppl}.

-To gain further insight into the scattering property of the topological surface states through the formation of QPI patterns, we modeled a surface state expressed by Fu's Hamiltonian \cite{Fu2009}:
+To gain further insight into the scattering property of the topological surface states through the formation of QPI patterns, we modeled a surface state expressed by Fu's Hamiltonian \cite{Fu2009}.

-where $k_{\pm} = k_x \pm ik_y$ and $m^*$, $v$, and $\sigma_i$ are the effective mass, group velocity at the DP, and the Pauli matrices, respectively.
-The variables $v$ and $\lambda$ determine the degree of hexagonal warping.
 In this attempt, we prepared a moderately warped Dirac cone [Fig. \ref{fig4}(a)], which is similar in shape to the Dirac cone for Bi$_2$Te$_3$ \cite{Chen2009}.
-The corresponding QPI pattern computed through Eq.
-(1), being nearly a hexagon with satellite fringes, does not precisely reproduce any experimental QPI patterns \cite{Zhang2009,Okada2011,Stolyarov2021}.
+The corresponding QPI pattern, being nearly a hexagon with satellite fringes, does not precisely reproduce any experimental QPI patterns \cite{Zhang2009,Okada2011,Stolyarov2021}.